Fabric-Development/fabric-wiki/src/development-environment.md

 ```

 ## Virtual Environment
-> [!NOTE]
-> You can continue inside an integrated terminal now if you prefer.
+> Note: You can continue inside an integrated terminal now if you prefer.
 For this example, we use VSCode:
 > ```bash
 > code .
 > ```